nowhereland243/toff-holiday-party/SITE_COPY.md

 **Where Your Donation Goes**

 We are a 501(c)(3) non-profit foundation.
-We do not have corporate shareholders; we have a community to answer to.
-Every dollar raised tonight supports the ecosystem of the Foundation.
+We do not have structural endowments or corporate shareholders.
+Every dollar raised tonight supports the ecosystem of the Foundation and our dedication to its mission.

-**How Far Does Your Donation Go?**

-- $500 covers Airfare for an artist.
-- $1,000 covers Food & Essentials.
-- $3,000 covers Housing & Utilities for 3 months.
-- ~Every $5,000 will enable us to unlock one queer subject study.

-When rent is paid, the art gets made.

----

-## 05. Partners

-We extend our deepest gratitude to the partners who have generously offered their space, spirits, and resources to build this sanctuary for us tonight.

-- **APPARATUS**
-- **Misguided Spirits**

 ---